-Your child will participate in monthly fire and emergency drills, initiated by Laurentian University personnel.
+Your child will participate in monthly fire and emergency drills, initiated by Laurentian University personnel or the centre director.
 The procedure is posted in each playroom.
 The purpose of these drills is to familiarize your child with evacuating the building in a prompt and orderly manner, without panic.
-If the Centre must be evacuated for any reason, this includes: minor or major fire, flood, chemical spill, all other serious damage to site/program areas, bomb threats, disease outbreaks, water, heat or power loss, the L.U.
+If the Centre must be evacuated for any reason, this includes minor or major fire, flood, chemical spill, all other serious damage to site/program areas, bomb threats, disease outbreaks, water, heat or power loss, the L.U.
 School of Education is our designated alternate site.
-If this site is deemed unsafe, our second place of shelter is the Laurentian University Physical Education/Pool facility.
+If this site is deemed unsafe, our second place of shelter is the Laurentian University Physical Education/Pool Facility.
+Parents will be contacted by phone by the office staff as to which location we are at.